graphext/metahelm/README.md

 ## Sample YAML

-Ssay you have a primary application ("YOLO") that depends upon several microservices to be running for the primary app to start.
-If those microservices are calls "Alpha", "Bravo" and "Charlie".
+Say you have a primary application ("YOLO") that depends upon several microservices to be running for the primary app to start.
+Those microservices are called "Alpha", "Bravo" and "Charlie".
 "Alpha" depends upon a MySQL database, "Bravo" needs PostgreSQL and all three need Redis.